1) What is Routing?

 24) What is subnetting?

 Subnetting is the process of creating smaller networks from a big parent network.
-Being a part of a network, each subnet is assigned some additional parameters or identifier to indicate its subnet number.
+As a part of a network, each subnet is assigned some additional parameters or identifier to indicate its subnet number.

 25) What are the advantages of a layered model in the networking industry?